Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

+Have you ever wondered what alternatives to a four year degree might be out there?
 With the cost of 4-year colleges continuing to rise, alternative education options are becoming increasingly popular.
-Among these options are certifications.
-These programs typically take a fraction of the time and money of a 4-year degree.
-They can even be helpful for people who have already graduated from 4-year programs to help advance their career.
-But with all the certifications out there, it’s important to make an educated choice.
+Certificate programs typically take a fraction of the time and money of a 4-year degree.

-Here is a rundown of some certificates proven to increase career and salary potential.
+Below is a rundown of some certificates proven to increase career and salary potential.
 We’ve broken our picks down into two categories: human resources and IT.
-These are the two most common general fields for certificate programs.
-However, they exist in many different fields.
-Keep reading to learn about Career OneStop, a tool that can help you find more niche programs.
+While certificates are available in many fields, these are the two most common general fields for certificate programs.

 Certifications in information technology

 This program will help you hone your experience in “information security governance, program development and management, incident management and risk management.”
-Graduates earn an average salary of over $118,000.
+Graduates earn an average base salary of $118,000.